LGBTQ rights in Mozambique: Recognition of same-sex relationships

 Mozambique does not provide any form of recognition of same-sex relationships, though protests for same-sex marriage and common-law marriage have been ongoing since 2006.

 Discrimination protections

 There are no legal protections against discrimination based on sexual orientation or gender identity in areas such as education, health, housing and employment.
 Employment protections that had been in place since 2007 were repealed in 2024.
-However, the new Penal Code (Law 24/2019) enacted in 2020, provide some protections for LGBT people banning hate crimes and hate speech.
+However, the new Penal Code (Law 24/2019) enacted in 2020, provides some protections for LGBTQ people banning hate crimes and hate speech.

 Legal protections in place are the following: